CertiQ: A Mostly-automated Verification of a Realistic Quantum Compiler: The Verified CertiQ Library

+Converting quantum data between different representations enables powerful quantum circuit optimizations in the compiler.
+The verification of quantum compilers must also provide a correctness guarantee for these data conversions as they are much less intuitive and more error prone as compared to the classical case.
+The CertiQ compiler provides quantum data converters for basic quantum data structures, including conversions between the list-based circuit implementation and the Qiskit circuit implementation and conversions between the qubit IR representation and the Bloch sphere representation.

+To verify the correctness of such conversions, we have to first define the \emph{conversion relation} (denoted as $\sim$) between different data representations.
+This conversion relation does not have to be 1-to-1 correspondence.
+For example, we can say that a list implementation $C_l$ and a DAG implementation $C_d$ are convertable, i.e., $C_l \sim C_d$, if $C_l$ and $C_d$ have the same quantum registers and $C_l$ is a topological sorting of $C_d$.

+We can then use forward simulation~\cite{lynch1995forward} to show that the relation $\sim$ is valid and the conversion is sound.
+Two representations $D_a$ and $D_c$ of the same data $D$ can be safely converted if and only if the simulation diagram holds as shown in \cref{asplos21-templates/fig/contextual_refinement}.
+The simulation diagram says that, starting from two related states $D_a$ and $D_c$, the resulting states $D_a'$ and $D_c'$ by applying any valid transformation $t$ must still be related.
+Note that the transformation $t$ may be implemented differently for different representations.

-\paragraph{An example: Bloch sphere representation.} The Bloch sphere representation \cite{bloch} is a commonly used data structure for qubit states, in which the logical state $\ket{0}$ is mapped to the north pole and $\ket{0}$ is mapped to the south pole (see \cref{fig:bloch_sphere}).
-Specifically, Bloch sphere representation is a projection where the global phase of a qubit state $\ket{\psi}$ is omitted and $\ket{\psi}$ and $e^{i \gamma} \ket{\psi}$ are mapped to the same qubit state.
-The main part of this projection can be seen trivially in the following Python code,
+Take the conversion between the Bloch sphere representation and the qubit state vector representation as an example.
+For single qubit optimizations, IRs of qubits (and 1-qubit gates) are often expanded to the state vector (matrix) representation.
+Further, it will be transformed to the Bloch sphere representation.
+Specifically, Bloch sphere representation $(\theta, \phi)$ (see \S\ref{sec:quantumdata}) is a projection of a general qubit state vector $\ket{\psi} = e^{i\gamma}\text{cos}(\theta/2)\ket{0} + e^{i\gamma}e^{i\phi}\text{sin}(\theta/2)\ket{1}$, where the global phase $\gamma$ of a qubit state $\ket{\psi}$ is omitted.
+If we use this projection as the conversion relation, this relation can be written as the following Python code: